 Spaghetti Squash Fritters

 Spaghetti squash, coconut oil and a blend of cheeses combine to make delicious fritters that kids and adults alike will love.
 Serve them as a savory appetizer during the fall and winter months.
-They’re Glutton Free and Vegetarian.
+They’re gluten free and vegetarian.

 1 medium (3-4 pounds) spaghetti squash